peachpiecompiler/peachpie/README.md

 ### Nightly builds

 The most convenient way of using PeachPie is to consume NuGet packages.
 We provide nightly builds and release builds to our subscribers on Patreon.
 [Become a Patron](https://www.patreon.com/pchpcompiler) to get access and get listed as our sponsor!

+## Status and Compatibility

+You can find an up-to-date status of the project in our [Roadmap](https://docs.peachpie.io/roadmap/) section.
+Please note that the status is dynamic; PeachPie is a work in progress, which means that the list of finished and planned features frequently changes and will be updated on a regular basis.
+To see the current status of compatibility with the PHP language, please refer to our [Compatibility overview](https://docs.peachpie.io/php/Compatibility/).

 ## How to contribute?